-Jennifer Biundo // Policy and Data Analyst
+Jennifer Biundo // Director of Policy and Data

 A statistics wonk who loves few things more than a good data visualization, Jen works to develop evidence-based public policy priorities and foster collaboration with stakeholders and partners throughout the state.
 Jen started her career as a small town newspaper reporter and managing editor.
 After clocking thousands of hours covering city council and school board meetings, she decided to shift from an observer to a shaper of public policy and earned a master’s degree from the LBJ School of Public Affairs at the University of Texas at Austin.
 She served for five years as a data and budget analyst for the Legislative Budget Board, focusing on health and human services and public education.
 Jen spent two years living abroad in Australia and New Zealand, and still loves to travel with her husband and two sweet sons.
 Her hobbies include hiking, camping, throwing over-the-top dinner parties, and analyzing ballot returns by precinct.
 When exploring a new city or country, she somehow always seems to wind up under a capitol dome.
 Email Jen at Jen@txcampaign.org.

-Alex Borden // Administrative and Events Coordinator
+Alex Borden // Communications and Operations Lead

 Alex works to provide support to all areas of The Texas Campaign.
 She has more than five years of experience working at various nonprofit organizations working in events, operations, compliance, and administration.
 Alex is a former AmeriCorps member and still has a deep passion for service, specifically organizations that seek to empower underserved youth and women.
 She holds a Bachelor of Arts in Psychology and Creative Writing from The George Washington University in Washington DC.
 When she’s not at work, Alex enjoys cooking, watching bad reality TV, reading short stories, exploring new cities, doing face masks, and taking photos of her pup, Bubba.